unxed/ap/ap.md

    - `snippet` (string, REQUIRED): A verbatim, potentially multi-line string of code to be located within the file.
 This is the primary locator.
    - `anchor` (string, OPTIONAL): A larger, stable block of code (e.g., a full function or class definition) that contains the `snippet`.
 Its content MUST be a verbatim, character-for-character match of the code in the target file, including all whitespace and indentation.
 If provided, the Patcher MUST confine its search for the `snippet` to the scope of the `anchor`.
 This is used to resolve ambiguity.
+   - `include_leading_blank_lines` (integer, OPTIONAL): When specified, the Patcher's selection is expanded to include up to this number of consecutive blank lines immediately preceding the `snippet`.
+   - `include_trailing_blank_lines` (integer, OPTIONAL): When specified, the Patcher's selection is expanded to include up to this number of consecutive blank lines immediately following the `snippet`.

 ## 3. Patcher Implementation Requirements
 ### 3.1.
 Search and Location Algorithm